OneDrive guide for enterprises

 Feature releases and requests

-If you want to see the functionality currently under development for OneDrive and Office 365, check out the Microsoft 365 Roadmap or the Microsoft OneDrive Blog.
-Finally, if you want to request new functionality or vote on great community ideas for OneDrive, visit OneDrive UserVoice.
+If you want to see the functionality currently under development for OneDrive and Microsoft 365, check out the Microsoft 365 Roadmap or the Microsoft OneDrive Blog.
+Lastly, if you want to request new functionality or vote on great community ideas for OneDrive, visit OneDrive UserVoice.

 Keys to successful user adoption

 Scenarios.
-When planning to implement OneDrive and Office 365, identify and define your business scenarios and how those scenarios align with the benefits of implementing OneDrive and Office 365.
+When planning to implement OneDrive and Microsoft 365, identify and define your business scenarios and how those scenarios align with the benefits of implementing OneDrive and Microsoft 365.
 Work with your key stakeholders to identify the goals of the business scenarios, and then match those goals against usage scenarios.
 For example, a business goal may be to maximize user productivity; a key usage scenario enabling that goal would be using OneDrive to access files from mobile devices, PCs, and Macs.
-For help with this process, see the Office 365 Productivity Library.
+For help with this process, see the Productivity Library.

 Many resources are available from Microsoft to help you drive user adoption within your environment.
-For more information about a recommended Microsoft 365 user adoption strategy, see the Microsoft 365 End User Adoption Guide.
-For more information about driving user engagement, see Success Factors for Office 365 End User Engagement.
+For more info about a recommended Microsoft 365 user adoption strategy, see the Microsoft 365 End User Adoption Guide.
+For more info about driving user engagement, see Success Factors for Office 365 End User Engagement.
 You can also contribute to or comment on adoption-related ideas in the Driving Adoption Tech Community.

 Preparing your environment